Manila Light Rail Transit System: Flash Pass

 To better integrate the LRTA and MRTC networks, a unified ticketing system utilizing contactless smart cards, similar to the Octopus card in Hong Kong and the EZ-Link card in Singapore, was made a goal of the SRTS.
 In a transitional move towards such a unified ticketing system, the Flash Pass was implemented on April 19, 2004, as a stopgap measure.
 However, plans for a unified ticketing system using smart cards have languished, leaving the Flash Pass to fill the role for the foreseeable future.
 Originally sold by both the LRTA and the Metro Rail Transit Corporation, the Blue Line operator, the pass was discontinued with the election of Benigno Aquino III as President of the Philippines in 2010.

 The pass consisted of two parts: the Flash Pass card and the Flash Pass coupon.
-A nontransferable Flash Pass card used for validation had to be acquired before a Flash Pass coupon can be purchased.
+A nontransferable Flash Pass card used for validation had to be acquired before a Flash Pass coupon could be purchased.
 To obtain a card, a passenger needed to visit a designated station and fill out an application form.
-Although the card is issued free of charge and contains no expiry date, it is expected to be issued only once.
-Should it be lost, an affidavit of loss had to be submitted before a replacement can be issued.
+Although the card was issued free of charge and contained no expiry date, it was expected to be issued only once.
+Should it be lost, an affidavit of loss had to be submitted before a replacement could be issued.
 The Flash Pass coupon, which served as a ticket, was linked to the passenger's Flash Pass card through the card number printed on the coupon.
 Coupons were sold for ₱250 and were valid for unlimited rides on all three lines of the LRTA and MRTC for one week.
 The card and coupon were used by showing them to a security guard at an opening along the fare gates, who after checking their validity allowed the holder to pass through.